About the author

 Even better for female documentary filmmakers, Mountainfilm promotes and encourages diversity behind the camera.

 Grantees will be typically rewarded with grants ranging from $1,000 to $5,000.
-Mountainfilm only considers projects already in production or post, so make sure you’re off to a strong start before applying.
+Mountainfilm only considers projects already in post-production, so make sure you’re off to a strong start before applying.

-Applications for Mountainfilm's 2025 Commitment Grant and Emerging Filmmaker Fellowship will open in July 2025.
+Applications for Mountainfilm's 2026 Commitment Grants and Emerging Filmmaker Fellowship are open from July 1-16, 2026.

 While the NEA isn’t specifically focused on documentary film grants for women, it casts a wide net that often includes them.

-Since its creation in 1965, the National Endowment for the Humanities has awarded more than $5.6 billion for humanities projects through more than 64,000 grants, including grants for female documentary filmmakers.
+Since its creation in 1965, National Endowment for the Humanities (NEH) has awarded more than $5.6 billion for humanities projects through more than 64,000 grants, including grants for female documentary filmmakers.

 In the media space, it funds innovative nonfiction storytelling that presents multiple points of view addressing international and transnational topics and themes.